caiogeraldes/master-data/README.md

-# master-data
+#+TITLE: Data on AG Case Attraction in Infinitive Clauses

-Data of my MS Dissertation
+Data of my MS Dissertation.

+The data is stored in the